-- (b) the relevant Faculty Board shall be satisfied that the applicant has sufficient academic ability to ensure success, and that the person's standard of communication skills, and/or work experience are such that the person, in the opinion of the relevant Faculty Board, should be able to complete the proposed instructional programme successfully.
-If required, the communication skills and study skills shall be tested and; - (Amended w.e.f.
-2015/01) - (c) the person's application for admission in terms of Rule G7(3) is approved prior to registration.
+- (b) a conditional certificate of exemption from the Matriculation Board (when in possession of the Senior Certificate (SC)); OR has met - (c) the requirements for Senate discretionary admission (when in possession of the NSC or equivalent), where Senate is satisfied the applicant has shown sufficient academic ability to ensure success, and that the person's standard of communication skills, and/or work experience are such that the person, in the opinion of the Senate, should be able to complete the proposed instructional programme successfully. - (d) Applicants intending to gain admission through Rule G7 (3)(A) must submit their applications at least four months before commencement of the academic year inclusive of the date of scheduling writing a requisite eligibility assessment.
+(Inserted wef 2019/01) - (e) the person's application for admission in terms of Rule G7(3)(A) is approved prior to registration.